jjmchew/jjmchew.github.io/RB139/writtenStudyNotes.md

 # Follow-up Questions

-- [ ] When might I want to return a proc or a block from a method?
+- [X] When might I want to return a proc or a block from a method?
   - Procs are definitely a kind of 'encapsulation' - why not just use a new class / object (e.g., sequence example from notes)
+  - A (from discussions):  not really sure, may not be that important to RB139 written assessment; may be more important in functional programming vs OOP programming (i.e., can encapsulate without creating a new object / class)
   - [x] Can 'blocks' be returned from code, or only procs?  i.e., procs are a WAY of returning a block (code to be executed as a closure)
   - [x] Blocks can only be used at method invocation (i.e., not a named object)
   - [x] Explicit blocks aren't actually blocks; they are converted to procs by unary `&`
-- [ ] is `&` a method?
+- [X] is `&` a method?
+    - A:  **not** a method;  it's an **operator**
 - [X] How do we convert a proc to a block
     - A: use `&` to convert a proc back to a block
+- [X] the car test class - the "test suite" - what if you have multiple test files?
+    - A:  test suite can be in multiple files
+- [X] play around with binding for constants
+    - A:  should obey the same scoping rules for methods / blocks (i.e., for blocks, inner scope can access things defined in outer-scope;  methods create their own scope and cannot access things in outer-scope)
+- [X] definition of methods and ability to run methods defined afterwards (in closures - it works, in normal 'procedural' code it doesn't)
+    - A:  for purposes of closures, definitely a different behaviour - just know that it is specific to closures;  don't need to know why
+- [X] when an explicit block is defined in a method, why does it not adhere to strict arity rules?  i.e., why is it not necessary to pass a block in as an argument? (e.g., practiceProblems #6)
+    - A:  it's NOT "method arity";  blocks aren't strictly referred to as an 'argument' in LS
+- [X] should 'explicit blocks' be called 'procs' instead?
+Since they're technically converted via the `&`
+    - A:  know that the block AND the proc are BOTH available within the method - i.e., could do a `.call` OR a `yield` as desired;  hence they are still 'explicit blocks' (since the block still exists)
 - [ ] Review the posts and discussion at the start of the lesson
-- [ ] the car test class - the "test suite" - what if you have multiple test files?
-- [ ] play around with binding for constants
-- [ ] definition of methods and ability to run methods defined afterwards (in closures - it works, in normal 'procedural' code it doesn't)
-- [ ] when an explicit block is defined in a method, why does it not adhere to strict arity rules?  i.e., why is it not necessary to pass a block in as an argument? (e.g., practiceProblems #6)
-- [ ] should 'explicit blocks' be called 'procs' instead?
-Since they're technically converted via the `&`
+- [ ] need to run rubocop! on the challenge problem solutions
+- [ ] review terminology of code coverage (i.e., what is it, why, etc.)

 To review: